Podcast Marketing: 9 Best Strategies to Promote Your Podcast

 You’ll be able to get your show on all of these 13 apps with a single approval.

-To publish your new episodes on Apple Podcasts, you need to create an Apple ID first.
-You’ll also need to sign up with a podcast hosting site to host your RSS feed and audio files.
+You must also sign up with a podcast hosting site to host your RSS feed and audio files.

 Next, follow these steps to distribute your show on Apple:

-- Publish at least one episode (it can be a short trailer as well).
+- Publish at least one episode (it can also be a short trailer).

 - Configure your podcast correctly and check all of the settings.
 Use Podbase Podcast Validator to make sure everything is in place.